ILikeClamChowder/Sterling-Scholar-Portfolio/README.md

-# Tate Bell's Sterling Scholar Portfolio!
+# Tate R. Bell's Sterling Scholar Portfolio!

 # I hope you enjoy these games as much as I've enjoyed creating them!